aiven/devportal/docs/products/flink/howto/connect-pg.rst

    ..
 Warning::

-    When using a PostgreSQL® table as target of a Flink data pipeline, the table needs to exist before starting the Flink job otherwise it will fail.
+    When using a PostgreSQL® table as target of a Flink data pipeline, the table needs to exist before starting the Flink application otherwise it will fail.

    * Define the **Flink table name**; this name will represents the Flink reference to the topic and will be used during the data pipeline definition